ryanlee588/restaurant-hat/README.md

 - Supabase

-  - Interaction with Supabase was mainly used using the Supabase Next.js and javascript libraries.
+  - Interaction with Supabase was mostly done using the Supabase Next.js and javascript libraries.
 Documentation on interacting with supabase can be found [here](https://supabase.com/docs).

   - Authentication